gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_histogram.rst

 -------------

 | The python code is below.
-| The code is heavily commented to indicate what each part is doing.
+| The code is commented to indicate what each part is doing.

 .. literalinclude:: files/histogram.py
     :linenos: